Vishal8848/free-flow/README.md

 This app is created using **React** and **Firebase**.
 This has a registered service worker and thus is a installable and fully functional PWA (Progressive Web Application).

 > On a mobile?
 No worries.
-The browser instantly prompts for an `install app` button as soon as you reach the site.
+The browser instantly prompts for an `install app` button when you reach the site.

 #### The React Part
 - State management along with HMR (Hot Module Replacement)